|

 Recent Developments

-- In September 2025, industry events like the PPL Awards have highlighted excellence and innovation in pharmaceutical packaging, celebrating companies that have made significant advancements in areas such as patient-centric design and anti-counterfeiting measures.
+- In September 2025, industry events such as the PPL Awards highlighted excellence and innovation in pharmaceutical packaging, celebrating companies that have made significant advancements in areas such as patient-centric design and anti-counterfeiting measures.

 - In July 2025, the Indian government introduced new labelling regulations to enhance patient safety.
 These rules mandate clearer instructions, improved tamper-evident features, and better drug identification, pushing companies to innovate their packaging designs.